Project Management for Beginners

 Before you begin defining your project, choose the project management software you’ll be using.
 Good project management software will keep track of everything—each team member can upload files, tag you and other co-workers in comments, and give you high-level views of the project.

-We live in the day of great project management tools, so don’t drive yourself crazy using a spreadsheet.
+We live in the day of great project management tools and free project management templates, so don’t drive yourself crazy using a spreadsheet.
 Lucidchart is a great choice for managing projects: In this versatile visual workspace, you can clearly delineate tasks and convey a project’s status to stakeholders.
 Give it a try when you start your free account today.

 Start diagramming with Lucidchart today—try it for free!Sign up free